AlertaDengue/tweet_classifier/README.md

 ## Databases
 ### Iputs Out of github (files were too big)
 * dengue.json.bz2: main database from UFMG, with all variables.
-This database has a parsing error and had to be fixed.
+This database has a parsing error and needs to be fixed, but the filtered version stored at MongoDB surpasses that.
 <!--- * dengue_fixed.json.bz2: fixed from previous database.
 Warning: special characters had to be removed in order for the fix to work properly. --->
 * mongo_ufmg_filtered (folder)
 	* mongo_ufmg_filtered/twitter/ufmg_filtered.bson.gz: MongoDB collection containing only relevant variables from previous file.
 Needs to unzip to restore.